SylvainRoy/photographer/README.md

     - config in json file                                     OK
     - service to discover & get json on server side           OK
     - ability to load a test in UI                            OK
     - create json files in all data examples.
+OK
-    - ability to get new coordinates/positions from UI
+    - ability to get new coordinates/positions from UI        OK
-      - just a js function to call from the console.

  - Map able to display with x,y and with lat,lng.
 OK
-    - Map(picture | (x,y)).set_latlng_ref(...)

  - New notebook
     - Show picture with markers